jz393/jz393.github.io/writing/5-wellness-in-modernity.md

 I also had a phase where I obsessed over supplements, but I’ve found it easier (and cheaper) just to obtain most nutrients from actual food.
 The only ones I take now are vitamin D in the morning and magnesium glycinate before bed, along with the occasional melatonin for sleep as needed.

-I don’t have new A1C/cholesterol values yet, but I'll update when I achieve (hopefully significantly better) results.
+I don’t have new A1C/cholesterol values to report yet, but I'll update once I have them.
 You can also reference my [cookbook](https://zhangjane.com/cookbook).

+- **12/21/25 update**: A1C 5.4 (no longer prediabetic!), LDL 118 (better, but still needs improvement).

 ### Fitness
 For context, I was terrible at sports and relatively inactive since I was a kid.
 I wish I could go back in time and undo the inactivity in my youth.
 Second-best option?
 Start now, in my mid-twenties.